Hadamard-Hitchcock decompositions: identifiability and computation: Conclusions

 \section{Conclusions}

-Discrete restricted Boltzmann machines are latent variable models whose probability density function marginalized over the hidden variables admits an interesting decomposition structure.
+Discrete restricted Boltzmann machines are latent variable models whose pdf marginalized over the hidden variables admits an interesting decomposition structure.
 This Hadamard--Hitchcock decomposition consists of a Hadamard product of component Hitchcock decompositions.
 We investigated the identifiability of \ref{eqn_hhd}s based on their relation to their induced Hitchcock decomposition.
 Our main identifiability result, \cref{thm:main_identifiabilityHHD}, shows that tensors admitting a generic \ref{eqn_hhd} whose induced Hitchcock decomposition is $R$-identifiable, is also $\br$-identifiable.
 Moreover, we showed in \cref{prop_hhdkruskal} that generic \ref{eqn_hhd}s for which $R$ falls in the range of the reshaped Kruskal criterion \cite{AMR2009,COV17} are $R$-identifiable, and, hence, $\br$-identifiable.
 We then leveraged these identifiability results in \cref{alg_hhd} to decompose a given tensor into an \ref{eqn_hhd} based on an initial rank-$R$ CPD of the tensor under a few genericity assumptions.
 To establish these results, an essential ingredient was the novel concept of rank-$1$ permutations.
 Their properties were studied in \cref{sec_rk1permpres} where we related them to rank-$1$ preservers \cite{Westwick1967} and tensor products of permutations \cite{BC2021}.
-Additionally, we proposed \cref{alg_rank1_permutation} for computing a rank-$1$ permutation of generic inputs in only quasi-quadratic time complexity.
-Finally, \cref{alg_rank1_permutation,alg_hhd} were implemented in Julia using floating-point arithmetic.
-Our numerical experiments in \cref{sec:experiments} show the feasibility of the proposed approach in terms of computation time and accuracy for noise-free data.
+Additionally, we proposed \cref{alg_rank1_permutation,alg_robust_minors} for computing a rank-$1$ permutation of generic inputs, {having at most a cubic} time complexity.
+Finally, all algorithms were implemented in Julia using floating-point arithmetic.
+Our numerical experiments in \cref{sec:experiments} show the feasibility of the proposed approach in terms of computation time and accuracy for almost noise-free data.

-This paper focused on identifiability and algorithms in the mathematical setting where the tensor exactly admits an \ref{eqn_hhd}.
+This paper focused on identifiability and algorithms in the theoretical setting where the tensor exactly admits an \ref{eqn_hhd}.
 However, in most applications, only an approximation by a low-rank HHD will be meaningful.
 Much future work lies ahead in this area.
 For example, to compute approximating HHDs one could develop Riemannian optimization algorithms over the product Segre manifold, similar to those in \cite{BV2018b,SVV2022} for CPDs.